Why do you need an expert witness?

-You do need a lawyer, but they need more information to decide if you have a case, and if you do, what injuries there are, what their costs are and the likely success of fighting the case for you.
+You need a lawyer, but they need more information too, in order to serve you and your needs best, also in order to decide if you have a solid case, and if you do, what injuries there are, what their costs are and the likely success of fighting the case for you.

 The Dental Expert Witness’ opinion is relied upon by the lawyer and possibly court, in order to assist the client’s legal counsel, opposing counsel and potentially the court to make a ruling.

 Information provided by a Dental expert witness (DEW) supplied must be impartial, accurate, and based on fact and be seen not to have a hidden agenda or ulterior motive.
 It can have a significantly beneficial effect on a case.